Skip to content

 Detailed directions are found in the next sections, this is the summary of what you will do:

-6. Add the App in App Store Connect and configure TestFlight users
+5. Create the App in App Store Connect and configure TestFlight users (link)

 What About Other Actions

-• You already have your organizaton configured, there is no need to run Validate Secrets
+• You already have your organization configured, there is no need to run Validate Secrets

 • The Build action includes a Create Certificates step - you can run it separately but it is not necessary